Octobug/notes/programming_languages/programming_languages/c/the_c_programming_language/6_structures/README.md

 ## 6.2 Structures and Functions

-structure parameters are passed by value like any others.
+Structure parameters are passed by value like any others.
 Structure pointers are just like pointers to ordinary variables.

 ```c